Make every meal mean more

 We want to be your farmers!

-Our Veggie Share Program (otherwise known as a Community-Support Agriculture - CSA) subscription enables you to reach your creative and healthy cooking goals and helps support our broader mission in the community.
-Each week (or bi-week) you will receive a share of veggies from the farm and will have the option to fully customize your share and/or add-on products.
-We also offer additional vegetables, as well as specialty items like fruit and gourmet mushrooms, from other local producers.
+Our Veggie Share subscription (otherwise known as a Community Supported Agriculture - CSA subscription) can support you in reaching your healthy and creative cooking goals and helps support our broader mission in the community.
+Each week (or bi-week) you will receive a share of veggies from the farm and will have the option to fully customize your share and/or add on products.
+We also offer additional vegetables, as well as specialty items like fruit, gourmet mushrooms, eggs, chicken, and coffee, from other local producers.

 If you don’t know if you can commit to a Veggie Share subscription, you can also choose to purchase store credit to use for individual purchases throughout the whole year.
 With your support, our farm community can grow, thrive and transform the way we eat and live!